 ReadBackground

-For decoders that are not on a handheld right now background read is a better option as it takes no dedicated bandwidth.
-The System can optionally handle multiple ReadBackground operations simultaneously.
+For decoders that are not on a handheld right now, background read is a better option as it takes no dedicated bandwidth.
+The System can choose to issue and handle multiple ReadBackground operations simultaneously.

 ReadBlock

-For a currently controlled decoder, it is desirable to use the “short read” commands because they are faster.
+For a currently controlled decoder, it is desirable to use the ReadBlock commands because they are faster.
 However, only one ReadBlock can be active at a time.

 ReadBlock Errors